Selhurst Park: History

 Charlton Athletic moved into the stadium as temporary tenants in 1985, and became with Palace the first league clubs in England to agree such a ground-sharing scheme.
-The following year, chairman Ron Noades purchased the stadium from the club as a means of raising revenue.
-In the summer of 1990, the lower half of the Arthur Wait Stand was converted into all-seater with the assistance of Football Trust Grant Aid, following the Taylor Report into the Hillsborough Disaster.
-Two rows of executive boxes (48 in total) were constructed above the Whitehorse Lane terrace (on the roof of Sainsbury's supermarket) in 1991 and this was subsequently roofed and made all-seater in the summer of 1993.
+The following year, Palace chairman Ron Noades purchased the stadium from the club as a means of raising revenue.
+In the summer of 1990, the lower half of the Arthur Wait Stand was converted to all-seater with the assistance of Football Trust Grant Aid, following the Taylor Report into the Hillsborough Disaster.
+Two rows of executive boxes (48 in total) were constructed above the Whitehorse Lane terrace (on the roof of Sainsbury's supermarket) in 1991, and this was subsequently roofed and made all-seater in the summer of 1993.

 Charlton moved back to The Valley via West Ham's Boleyn Ground, and Wimbledon F.C. replaced them as tenants in 1991.
 The Holmesdale terrace was demolished in 1994 and replaced a year later with a two-tiered 8,500 capacity stand.
 The roof cladding of the main stand was also replaced, the previous one having started to leak.
 Some 25 years on, this remains the most recent major work to be carried out at Selhurst Park.

 When Mark Goldberg bought Crystal Palace, he bought just the club.
-Former Palace chairman Ron Noades retained ownership of the Selhurst Park ground, having purchased it from the club in 1986.
-Simon Jordan took out a ten-year lease on the ground upon his purchase of Crystal Palace in 2000, and Noades received rent from the club.
+Former Palace chairman Ron Noades retained ownership of the Selhurst Park stadium, having purchased it from the club in 1986.
+Simon Jordan took out a ten-year lease on the stadium upon his purchase of Crystal Palace in 2000, and Noades received rent from the club.
 When Wimbledon relocated to Milton Keynes in 2003, a section of their fans had already decamped to the newly established AFC Wimbledon in protest, when the old club were given permission by the FA to move in 2002.

 Palace chairman Jordan stated that he had completed a purchase of the freehold of Selhurst Park from Altonwood Limited (Ron Noades' company) for £12m in October 2006.
 However, Jordan never owned the freehold or had any interest in it and his reasons for claiming he had bought it are unknown.
 Ownership was in fact held by Selhurst Park Limited, a joint venture between HBOS and the Rock property empire owned by Paul Kemsley, a former director of Tottenham Hotspur.
 In April 2008, a 25-year lease was granted to Crystal Palace at an annual rent of £1.2m.

 The Rock Group went into administration in June 2009, the management of the freehold was taken on by PwC acting on behalf of Lloyds Bank, which now own HBOS.
 PwC expected to sell it within two years.
 The club and Selhurst Park stadium were purchased by the CPFC 2010 consortium in June 2010, leading to the stadium and Football Club being united in a company for the first time since 1998.